Riksrevisjonen/pioneeR/README.md

 The DEA models in pioneeR are based on methods described by Peter Bogetoft and Lars Otto in their book *Benchmarking with DEA, SFA, and R* (2011).
 The codebase is also inspired by the supplementary R package [Benchmarking](https://CRAN.R-project.org/package=Benchmarking).

 The implementation of the Malmquist index is based on the definitions given in *Intertemporal production frontiers: With dynamic DEA* by Färe and Grosskopf (1996).
-Our code is partly inspired by work done by K Hervé Dakpo, Yann Desjeux and Laure Latruffe in their R package [productivity](https://cran.r-project.org/web/packages/productivity/index.html).
+Our code is partly inspired by work done by K Hervé Dakpo, Yann Desjeux and Laure Latruffe in their R package [productivity](https://CRAN.R-project.org/package=productivity).

 ## License

 The pioneeR package as a whole is licensed under the GPLv3.
-See the [LICENSE](LICENSE) file for more details.